(Back to PLAY-GROW-READ! Main)

 Cut apart the pictures, then work together with your child to retell the Brown Bear story.
 Let your child make up their own story using the pictures.
 Self-expression stimulates brain development!

-Use these cards to help your child practice counting numbers one through ten and learn their shapes and opposites.
+Use these cards to help your child practice counting numbers one through ten and learn their shapes, opposites and colors.
 Cut them apart and place on rings for travel entertainment.

 Domino Alphabet Train